DimitriBarronmore/luxtre/docs/writing_grammars.md

 Note that the order in which these statements run is important, even though you can write them anywhere in the file.

 ## Code Blocks and Rule Printing
-Text within the brackets `{* *}` is captured and used as a code block.
+Text within the brackets `{% %}` is captured and used as a code block.
 On their own, code blocks are written directly into the output.
 When placed at the end of a rule definition, they become a print function.
+Print functions have two arguments: `out`, and `fm`.
 ```
-rule_name -> pattern {* print behavior *}
+rule_name -> pattern {% do print_things() end %}
 ```

 Print functions are the way text is output to the final file.